zachvalenta/jvns.ca/source/_posts/2013-04-07-open-data-exchange-2013.markdown

     * can help ask the right questions to put together a story
     * have an audience :)
-    * know more about how to talk to politicians and organizations to get information, including how to make access to informations requests
+    * know more about how to talk to politicians and organizations to get information, including how to make access to information requests
 * [Edward Ocampo-Gooding](http://edwardog.net/) from [Open Data Ottawa](http://blog.opendataottawa.ca/)
   introduced the idea of [speed idea dating](http://www.quora.com/Shopify/We%E2%80%99re-planning-on-throwing-our-first-hack-a-thon-this-year-What-are-the-pros-cons-and-how-can-we-get-the-most-out-of-sponsoring-them).